 In type 1 diabetes, the pancreas does not produce insulin.
 Onset is usually in childhood or adolescence, but can occur in adults.
 Type 1 diabetes is considered an autoimmune disorder meaning your own immune system is involved in causing the disease.

-Patients with type 1 diabetes need to take insulin.
+People with type 1 diabetes need to take insulin.
 Dietary control in type 1 diabetes is very important and focuses on balancing food intake with insulin intake and energy expenditure from physical exertion.
 Only about 5% of people with diabetes have type 1 diabetes.

 Type 2 Diabetes